tarantool/tarantool-internals/source/replication.rst

 -------------------------

-Generally replication in 2.x series very similar to 1.10 in ideas still there are some significant diffierences.
+Generally replication in 2.x series very similar to 1.10 in ideas still there are some significant differences.

 The initialization starts with ``box_cfg_xc``.